MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 ### By using the IBM Analytics Engine you can spin up a Spark cluster in just a few minutes using the web user interface.

-### With both of these tools, I'll walk you through how to set up your computer for all of SystemML's assumptions, how to set up IAE and your spark cluster, SSH in to connect to your Spark cluster on your computer and load Spark Shell with SystemML,then load some data and do a few examples in scala.
+### With both of these tools, I'll walk you through how to set up your computer for all of SystemML's assumptions, how to set up IAE and your Spark cluster, SSH in to connect to your Spark cluster on your computer and load Spark Shell with SystemML,then load some data and do a few examples in scala.
 Whew that's a lot, but we I promise I go through it all!

 ## Now let's get going on our learning.
 First step: assumptions for SystemML.